Sometimes when I’m blog-hopping, I find that I have more in common with European bloggers.

 …Colorful patchwork quilts

-And now I also spend time learning more about my sister, Marietta, who is nine years younger than I am.
+And now I also spend time learning more about my sister, Marietta, who is eight years younger than I am.

 I called her on my birthday, in the late afternoon, and we talked for hours.
 So much of life to catch up on!